adrianolek/AOTranslationBundle/README.md

 Features
 ========

-* All translation messages are automatically saved in database (no extraction necessary)
+* All translation messages are automatically saved in the database (no extraction necessary)
 * Translation panel available in the Symfony web debug toolbar
+* Only messages used in current action are loaded from the database

 Installation
 ============